xander2508/Notes/2. Enumeration/TCP/1433. MSSQL/Concepts/Impersonate Existing Users.md

 #### Impersonating the SA User

 ```cmd-session
 EXECUTE AS LOGIN = 'sa'
 ```

 > [!NOTE]
 > It's recommended to run `EXECUTE AS LOGIN` within the master DB, because all users, by default, have access to that database.
 If a user you are trying to impersonate doesn't have access to the DB you are connecting to it will present an error.
 Try to move to the master DB using `USE master`.

+To revert the operation and return to our previous user, we can use the Transact-SQL statement `REVERT`.